Is It Safe To Use A Microwave After A Fire?

 Running an Empty Microwave

 Running an empty microwave can damage your appliance.
-It can also catch fire.
+It can also risk catching fire.
 It happens because the oven absorbs its energy that causes the buildup of fire.